 We currently conduct our business operations primarily through operating subsidiaries established in China, a substantial portion of which are not wholly-owned.
 Although we have control over the management of these operating subsidiaries, certain important corporate actions for many subsidiaries typically require supermajority or unanimous board or shareholder approval.
 Such corporate actions generally include amending the articles of association, terminating the joint ventures or winding up the subsidiaries, merging, increasing the registered share capital, transferring equity interests or pledging of assets.
-We cannot assure you that our subsidiaries will not engage in certain of these corporate actions.
+We cannot assure you that our subsidiaries will not engage in certain of these corporate actions in the future or that, if they do, that they will be able to cause our PRC partners to consent to such actions.
 In addition, there is a possibility that the PRC partners of these operating subsidiaries may have economic or business interests or goals which are inconsistent with our own, are unable or unwilling to fulfill their obligations under the relevant joint venture or shareholders' agreements, or have financial difficulties.